A Search Method for Large Polarization Kernels: Kernels with low processing complexity

 \section{Kernels with low processing complexity}

 Although the polarization kernels from Table \ref{tableMax} have excellent polarization properties, their practical usage is limited due to the tremendous processing complexity.
 We propose to consider polarization kernels with degraded polarization properties and non-monotonic partial distances.
-For example, such kernels of size 16 and 32 were proposed in \cite{trofimiuk2019construction32} and \cite{trofimiuk2020windowArXiv}.
+This is motivated by fact that the trellis state complexity of an $(n, k, d)$ linear code is lower bounded.
+That is, by degrading the rate of polarization and permuting the partial distances we reduce the minimal distance of the corresponding kernel codes, thus reducing the lower bound on trellis state complexity.
+For example, such kernels of size 16 and 32 were proposed in \cite{trofimiuk2019construction32} and \cite{trofimiuk2021window}.

-We propose to use the algorithm given in Section \ref{ssBounds} to obtain several PDPs corresponding to a reduced polarization rate.
+We propose to use the algorithm given in Section \ref{ssBounds} to obtain several PDPs corresponding to a reduced rate of polarization.
 Then we permute some PDP entries and try to construct the corresponding kernels using Alg. \ref{alg_full}.

 The results of complexity minimization are presented in Table \ref{tableCompl}.
 The proposed kernels can be found in Appendix, Fig \ref{fSimpleKernels}.
 It can be seen that by degrading polarization properties we can significantly reduce the processing complexity.
-For instance, $E(K_{27}^\ast) = 0.51935$ and its processing complexity (RTPA) is $93764$ operations, whereas $E(K_{27}) = 0.49720$ and its processing complexity is $998$ operations, which is 94 times lower.
+For instance, $E(K_{27}^\ast) = 0.51935$ and its RTPA complexity is $93764$ operations, whereas $E(K_{27}) = 0.49720$ and its processing complexity is $998$ operations, which is 94 times lower.